N3M3515069/lm-progression/Bigram/README.md

 # Bigram Language Model

-First stage of the `lm-progression` series — a from-scratch bigram language model built following Karpathy's "Let's build GPT" lecture (via freeCodeCamp), trained on the Wizard of Oz text.
+First stage of the `lm-progression` series — a from-scratch bigram language model built following Karpathy's "Let's build GPT" lecture.

 ## What this is